You can find almost everything you need to build your

 Then again, if you have no enemies, you won't need to defend yourself and your citizens.

-This is perhaps the most challenging step of all.
-Some nations, such as Palestine, Taiwan, and northern Cyprus, have all the boxes checked but are still not recognised by many countries.
+This is perhaps the most challenging step.
+Some nations, such as Palestine, Taiwan, and northern Cyprus, have all the boxes checked but are still not recognized by many countries.

 There are no rules here; each country has standards that establish recognition.
-Things that can affect the result are questions like where you stand on al-Queda or communism, or capitalism.
+Things that can affect the result are questions like where you stand on al-Queda communism or capitalism.
 They can depend on your attitude towards human rights or control over natural resources.

 Every country needs a flag, and yours will be different.
-This is the most prominent of national symbols, but other symbols may also help establish your national identity.
+The flag is the most prominent national symbol, but other symbols may also help establish your national identity.

 What will your currency look like?
 Will it have your profile boldly embossed on gold coins and in 3D holograms on paper money, or will you use a symbolic icon?
 Will you go full-tilt modern, or try to listen to a time when each piece was cut by hand?